ProgrammerL900/C-Programming-/10 Programming Visually/README.md

 Randomized lucky numbers

-Created and tested in Visual Stuidos on Universal Windows Files too big had to put into zip file
+Created and tested in Visual Studio on Universal Windows